The Mystery of Alpha and the Isotopes: Interpretation and discussion

+In future work, measurements of the true instrumental profile will eliminate any approximations resulting from the Gaussian IP assumption (which arise from both wavelength calibration and convolution with the theoretical model).
+The Gaussian approximation used here enabled a direct comparison with an independent measurement (that also used a Gaussian IP) and is justified because any resulting systematic is unlikely to vary rapidly over the small wavelength scales for the two proximate absorption systems used \citep{Schmidt2024}.

-{{\sc Interpretation and discussion:}} An intriguing conclusion we can draw from the AI calculations described here are that if we require a cosmologically smooth evolution of relative isotopic abundances, such that adjacent gas clouds/galaxy envelopes are expected to exhibit the same or very similar isotopic abundances, we may have discovered real spatial fluctuations in a fundamental constant.
+An intriguing conclusion we can draw from the AI calculations described here are that if we require a cosmologically smooth evolution of relative isotopic abundances, such that adjacent gas clouds/galaxy envelopes are expected to exhibit the same or very similar isotopic abundances, we may have discovered real spatial fluctuations in a fundamental constant.
 Spatial variations of the constants of nature are a general feature of theories of gravity beyond GR e.g.\,\cite{Silva2014}, where the scale over which spatial variations occur depend on the de Broglie wavelength of the field driving $\alpha$.
 Spatial variations could thus be explained by theories in which $\alpha$ couples to perturbations in the matter distribution e.g.\,\cite{Barrow2001, Mota2004PLB, Mota2004MNRAS, Clifton2005}.
 The detailed analysis of the $z_{abs}=1.15$ HE0515$-$4414 complex by \cite{Quast2008} suggests that it may be a disrupted gaseous system associated with a merger process.
 That interpretation arises because (i) the $z=1.15$ complex spans $\approx\!730$ km/s.
-Such extreme kinematics may indicate a merger origin \citep{Prochaska2019}; (ii) there is a paucity of $z \approx 1.15$ galaxies detected in a redshift survey of the region \cite{Bielby2017} i.e.\;the absorption complex does not appear to arise from a galaxy cluster; (iii) neutral carbon C{\sc i} and excited levels C{\sc i}* and C{\sc i}** are detected in the right region.
-The relative strengths of these lines show that the right region either has a high particle density or is exposed to a very intense UV radiation field \cite{Quast2002}.
+Such extreme kinematics may indicate a merger origin \citep{Prochaska2019}; (ii) there is a paucity of bright $z\approx 1.15$ galaxies detected in a shallow VLT/MUSE survey of the region (Bielby et al. 2017).
+Whilst this could suggest that the absorption complex does not arise in a galaxy cluster, deeper images and galaxy spectra are required to check this interpretation; (iii) neutral carbon C{\sc i} and excited levels C{\sc i}* and C{\sc i}** are detected in the right region.
+The relative strengths of these lines show that the right region either has a high particle density or is exposed to a very intense UV radiation field \citep{Quast2002}.
 These things are consistent with a merger process.
 Galaxy mergers are thought to enhance dark matter clumping \citep{Diemand2008}, which may be traced by the gas measured here in the $z=1.15$ complex.
 The Mota--Barrow model therefore potentially provides a rather natural explanation for $\alpha$ variations across this absorption complex.